-- Stormwater inlets in a roadway shall be located in the curb line and shall be fitted with bolt locking vaned grates. - A through-curb inlet frame shall be used where conditions limit the effectiveness of a flat grate inlet.
-Examples of such conditions are where a high likelihood of clogging from leaf fall or other debris exists, in sag vertical curves, intersection curb returns, and when the structure is a surface drainage end point, such as in a cul-de-sac.

-- Bi-directional vaned grates shall be used in sag vertical curves. - All manhole covers shall be set flush with ground surface, except where otherwise designated by the Utility.
-Manholes in unpaved areas and easements shall have bolt-locking covers.
-All manholes in paved areas and sidewalks shall have standard, non-bolt locking covers. - Vertical ladders or steps shall be installed immediately under the cover or grate opening to a walkable surface on all structures exceeding four feet deep to the pipe invert. - All manholes, catch basins, inlets and or other concrete structures shall be precast.
-If precast is not an option, cast-in-place structures require submitted and stamped drawings by the Design Engineer to the City. - All manholes, catch basins, inlets and lids shall be designed for H-20 loading.
+- Stormwater inlets in a roadway shall be located in the curb line and shall be fitted with ductile iron, bolt-locking, vaned grates. - Structures in travel lanes outside of curbline which do not collect runoff shall be removed and the storm pipe extended to a new catch basin or inlet in the gutterline.
+If that is not feasible, then the rectangular cover shall be removed and the structure fitted with a new round, bolt-locking solid frame and cover. - A through-curb inlet frame shall be used where conditions limit the effectiveness of a flat grate inlet.
+Examples of such conditions are where a high likelihood of clogging from leaf fall or other debris exists, in sag vertical curves, intersection curb returns, and when the structure is a surface drainage end point, such as in a cul-de-sac. - Bi-directional vaned grates shall be used in sag vertical curves. - All manhole covers shall be set flush with ground surface, except where otherwise designated by the Utility.
+Manholes in unpaved areas and easements shall have bolt-locking covers. - Vertical ladders or steps shall be installed immediately under the cover or grate opening to a walkable surface on all structures exceeding four feet deep to the pipe invert. - All manholes, catch basins, inlets and or other concrete structures shall be precast.
+If precast is not an option, cast-in-place structures shall be submitted and stamped drawings by the responsible Professional Engineer to the Utility for review. - All manholes, catch basins, inlets and covers shall be designed for H-20 loading.